 Watsco, Inc. (collectively with its subsidiaries, "Watsco," "we," "us," or "our") was incorporated in Florida in 1956 and is the largest distributor of air conditioning, heating and refrigeration equipment and related parts and supplies ("HVAC/R") in the HVAC/R distribution industry in North America.
-At December 31, 2019, we operated from 606 locations in 38 U.S. states, Canada, Mexico, and Puerto Rico with additional market coverage on an export basis to portions of Latin America and the Caribbean.
+At December 31, 2020, we operated from 600 locations in 38 U.S. states, Canada, Mexico, and Puerto Rico with additional market coverage on an export basis to portions of Latin America and the Caribbean.

-The consolidated financial statements include the accounts of Watsco, all of its wholly owned subsidiaries and the accounts of three joint ventures with Carrier Corporation ("Carrier"), in each of which Watsco maintains a controlling interest.
+On April 3, 2020, United Technologies Corporation completed the spin-off of Carrier Corporation into an independent, publicly traded company, now named Carrier Global Corporation, which we refer to as Carrier.
+The consolidated financial statements include the accounts of Watsco, all of its wholly owned subsidiaries and the accounts of three joint ventures with Carrier.
+Carrier InterAmerica Corporation ("CIAC"), the export division of our first joint venture with Carrier, redomesticated from the U.S. Virgin Islands to Delaware effective December 31, 2019, following which CIAC became a separate operating entity in which we have an 80% controlling interest and Carrier has a 20% non-controlling interest.
 All significant intercompany balances and transactions have been eliminated in consolidation.